FAQ

 Why Leaving Early Is Discouraged

-The technique unfolds in a deliberate sequence.
-Days 1-3 are Anapana — a preparatory practice that sharpens your concentration.
-On Day 4, the actual Vipassana technique is introduced.
-Days 5-9 are deepening.
+The course is structured in a deliberate sequence.
+Days 1 to 3 are the preparatory stage (Anapana).
+On Day 4, the Vipassana technique itself is introduced by the assistant teacher.
+Days 5 to 9 are deepening.
 Day 10 introduces metta (loving-kindness) and the silence breaks.

 Goenka uses a vivid analogy: imagine a surgeon who makes an incision, starts an operation, and then the patient decides to leave halfway through.
-The incision has been made — the difficult, preparatory work is done — but the healing part hasn't happened yet.
+The incision has been made (the difficult, preparatory work is done), but the healing part has not happened yet.
 You leave with an open wound.

 When the Urge Peaks

 Almost everyone wants to leave at some point.
-The urge typically peaks on Days 2-3.
+The urge typically peaks on Days 2 to 3.
 This is when:

 Your mind generates incredibly persuasive arguments: "I've gotten the idea, I can practice at home."
 "This isn't for me."
 "I have important things to do."
 These arguments feel completely rational.
-They're not — they're the mind's resistance to observation.
+They rarely are; they tend to be the mind's resistance to the early days of the course.

-Here's what I wish someone had told me: if you make it through Day 3, you'll make it through the course.
-The technique change on Day 4 brings renewed energy and purpose.
+Here's what I wish someone had told me: if you make it through Day 3, you'll almost certainly make it through the course.
+The introduction of Vipassana proper on Day 4 brings renewed energy and purpose.
 The second half of the course is fundamentally different from the first.

 What Actually Happens If You Want to Leave